4 Causes And Symptoms Of Growing Pains In Children

 • The leg pain may be accompanied by headaches.

-Note: Despite what the name suggests, growing pains do not occur due to rapid growth during the growth spurt.
+Note: Despite what the name suggests, growing pains do not occur due to rapid growth during the adolescent growth spurt.
 Also, the pain affects the child’s muscles and not the joints, and hence, they can bend, walk, run, and play normally.

 The intensity and frequency of growing pains vary from one child to another.
 Some children may experience pain daily, while others may not.
 Also, some may experience severe pain, while others may not feel much pain.